Push your first image to your Azure container registry using the Docker CLI

 Pull a public Nginx image

 First, pull a public Nginx image to your local computer.
-This example pulls an image from Microsoft Container Registry.
+This example pulls the official Nginx image.

 Run the container locally